10 Snakes With Deadly Toad Toxin Resistance

 Source: public domain

-Diamondback watersnakes live in the central USA and are extremely common in slow-moving rivers, streams and ponds.
-They’re non-venomous, though with an aggressive personality, and reach a maximum length of 180cm.
-One of their skills is the ability to eat toxic toads without their hearts stopping.
+The diamond watersnake (Nerodia rhombifer) lives in central states of the USA, particularly eastern Texas, Arkansas and Louisiana.
+They’re extremely common in slow-moving rivers, streams and ponds, and are non-venomous, but with an aggressive personality if picked up.
+One of their special skills is the ability to swallow toxic toads without their heart stopping.

-Meanwhile, their brown watersnake cousin has been witnessed eating cane toads without harm, both in the wilds of Florida and in the laboratory.
-This isn’t a species with enlarged adrenal glands, so it’s likely that the Nerodia family has resistance at the genetic level.
+Elsewhere, their brown watersnake cousin has been witnessed swallowing cane toads without harm, both in the wilds of Florida and in a laboratory.
+This isn’t a species with enlarged adrenal glands, so it’s likely that the Nerodia watersnake genus has resistance at the genetic level.

 8 Spotted night adder